fastify/website/docs/Hooks.md

 ```

 ### onRoute
+<a name="on-route"></a>

 Triggered when a new route is registered.
 Listeners are passed a `routeOptions` object as the sole parameter.
 The interface is synchronous, and, as such, the listeners are not passed a callback.
 This hook is encapsulated.
 ```js
 fastify.addHook('onRoute', (routeOptions) => {
   //Some code